Division Operators in Python

 The quotient returned by this operator is dependent on the argument being passed.
 If any of the numbers is float, it returns output in float.
 It is also known as Floor division because, if any number is negative, then the output will be floored.
 For example:

 Consider the below statements in Python.

 The first output is fine, but the second one may be surprised if we are coming Java/C++ world.
 In Python, the “//” operator works as a floor division for integer and float arguments.
-However, the operator / returns a float value if one of the arguments is a float (this is similar to C++)
+However, the division operator ‘/’ returns always a float value.

 The real floor division operator is “//”.
-It returns floor value for both integer and floating point arguments.
+It returns the floor value for both integer and floating-point arguments.

 2 -3 2.0 -3.0